-What Is The Eclipse Corona?
-Here's Why It's The Best Part Of The Eclipse
+Here's Why The Corona Is Actually The Most Spectacular Part Of The Eclipse

 It's finally here, you guys: the day of the 2017 solar eclipse, where our entire world drowns in the darkness it deserves.
 Lol, just kidding.
 Sorry to make things dark all of a sudden.
 (Oops, sorry again.)
 ANYWAY, the eclipse is sweeping across the nation (literally), but before you run outside with your eclipse glasses to go watch it, you have to make sure you don't miss the very best part: the eclipse corona.